 A secure, portable and scalable system for the discovery and sharing of data is a prerequisite for a successful open government data programme.
 New Zealand is an active member of the international open government data community, and joins global leaders in using the open source software, CKAN, on which many government data platforms are built.

 When open source software is used, it opens the door to international collaboration and knowledge sharing.
 Work done on data.govt.nz has been contributed back to the CKAN project, allowing users around the world to benefit.

 The data.govt.nz team decided to strengthen and improve the system to ensure it could handle a predicted rise in the reuse of open government data under the open data action plan.
 As the front door to discovering the nation’s open data, breaks within the system should be rare.
 When they occur, reliable monitoring is required to ensure issues are caught and fixed quickly.
-Media Suite’s developers worked quickly to make important improvements to the data.govt.nz infrastructure - including features like the automated restarting of dropped services, and the automated end to end testing of key features.
+Media Suite’s developers worked quickly to make important improvements to the the data.govt.nz infrastructure - including features like the automated restarting of dropped services, and the automated end to end testing of key features.

 A responsive approach